 - It proves that you’re the legal owner of the website.
 Many high-profile businesses have this because they’ve proven an effective way to prevent phishing scams.

-The price of an SSL certificate will vary depending on who you obtain one through.
+The price of an SSL certificate will vary depending on your chosen hosting providers.

 If you want to do it for free, you can do so through Let’s Encrypt, but you can also pay a web services company to do it for you.